muratk3n/thirdwave/en/README.md

 Bad policies sink, good policies raise -- in the long run.
 If ur party is constantly putting up bad policies, ppl might choose 'other' on you more than the next guy.
-If major blocs are all failing constantly u might also get the occasional fascist who'll run roughshod over the whole thing.
+Also if major blocs are all failing constantly u might also get the occasional fascist who'll run roughshod over the whole thing.

 ---